mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

 ![Logo](https://github.com/mithunvikram/nginx-docker/blob/master/docs/GeppettoIcon.png?raw=true"Logo")

 # Nginx with Kubernetes<br/>
-   In here we will see how to containerized Nginx is setuped on Top of a Kubernetes Cluster.
+   In here we will see how to containerized Nginx is setup on Top of a Kubernetes Cluster.

 # Content
 1. [Prerequisites](#prerequisites)